Redwoods/Py/py-basic/README.md

+## py-basic

-## Introduction to coding python at the basic level, 2nd semester, 2018.
+### Introduction to coding python at the basic level, 2nd semester, 2018.